magickme/8ball/README.md

 ## Project Description

-Super basic Python 3 script to run a basic 8ball divination.
+Super basic Python 3 script to run an 8ball divination.
 There are 11 possible answers.

 I would like to expand this code later to switch it to run Brian Eno's Oblique Strategies either with Python or as a bash script.